Did you know we are actively engaged in parts of a sales funnel every time we buy a product? Actually, even before we buy?

 A Basic Funnel Breakdown

-A basic funnel (and this is our approach to building successful sales funnel development) is comprised of three stages:
+A primary funnel (and this is our approach to building successful sales funnel development) is comprised of three stages:

-When you combine all three – traffic, your offer, and a follow-up process – you get sales!
+You get sales when you combine all three – traffic, your offer, and a follow-up process!

-Now, these three parts of a sales funnel are the minimum you'd expect to see in an effective funnel.
-Let's break them down so you know exactly what comes with each one of these.
+These three parts of a sales funnel are the minimum you'd expect to see in an effective funnel.
+Let's break them down so you know exactly what comes with each.

 1. Your Offer

 You cannot expect to have sales if you have nothing to sell.
-It should go without saying, but, in reality, some small business owners don't realize that they get no sales because they have no offers.
-In these cases, their bottom line won't reflect an increase in web visitors.
+It should go without saying, but some small business owners don't realize they get no deals because they have no offers.
+In these cases, their bottom line won't reflect increased web visitors.

 For your sales funnel to work, you need to have a clear, well-defined, branded product (or productized service) to sell.